 50mm f/1.8 AI/AI-s Nikkor (1980-2005)

 Probably the best all-around manual focus 50mm Nikkor, ever.
-As mentioned above it offers superior distortion correction.
+As mentioned above it offers superior distortion correction and a flat field of view.
 It gives up nothing to the 50/1.4, except cost :-).
-The AI and first-edition AI-s (commonly called long-grips) are seeing a rise in price to over $100 USD, but with a bit of patience you can still score one for $60 USD or so.
+The AI and first-edition AI-s (commonly called long-grips) are seeing a rise in price to over $100 USD, but with a bit of patience you can still score one for $70 USD or so.
 The plethora of later AI-s versions are very plentiful at that $60 USD mark.
 They give up some build quality to the two earliest variants, but optical quality remains excellent.
 The AI has a 210-degree focus throw as opposed to the 130-140 degree throws of the AI-s models.
 Weight was reduced over time from 220 to 145 grams (7.8 to 5 oz).
 There is a Series E 50/1.8 that shares the optical formula of the Nikkor and it performs quite well, but for the price, the multicoating and better build of the Nikkor swing our vote.

 50mm f/1.4 K/KII/AI/AI-s Nikkor (1974-2006)